sigasi/sigasi_training/doc/HandOuts.md

 * Download the source files from <https://github.com/sigasi/sigasi_training/archive/master.zip>
 * Unzip

-You can find the files for each part in the corresponding folder.
+The zip file contains folders with VHDL code for each of the following parts, named `part1` through `part4`

 The VHDL source files contain `TODO` comments, which explain the tasks of the exercises.
 This document is an extra tool to guide you trough the exercises.
 It also helps you to keep track of your progress.